isomerpages/pa-cdcnw/_programmes/Uplifting The Community/SkillsFuture Advice @ North West.md

 ---
 ![](/images/Programmes/Uplifting%20The%20Community/82336782_2967592686598499_8963898592758595584_n.jpg)

-**SkillsFuture Advice @ North West** was launched to help the residents to identify their skills and strengths, equip them with the right knowledge in career planning, and to encourage lifelong learning.
-This is part of the SkillsFuture initiative in collaboration with SkillsFuture Singapore (SSG), the Employment and Employability Institute (e2i) and the five Community Development Councils (CDC).
+Welcome to SkillsFuture Advice @ North West, where your journey to lifelong learning begins.
+In collaboration with SkillsFuture Singapore (SSG) and North West Community Development Councils (CDC), we want to empower residents to unlock their potential through career planning and skills identification.

-***For Skills Upgrading***
+**Skills Upgrading**

-Join our webinars/ workshops to learn more about the importance of lifelong learning, emerging skill sets and SkillsFuture resources to better prepare for the future of work.
-Guest speakers are also invited periodically to share on various in-demand skills.
+Dedicated to fostering a culture of lifelong learning, we provide resources on emerging skill sets and organise learning journey events, webinars, and workshops.

-[View](https://go.gov.sg/sfanorthwest) and register for the latest complimentary webinars.
+Stay one step ahead of the future economy!
+Check out the [Skills Demand for the Future Economy](https://www.skillsfuture.gov.sg/skillsreport) report to equip yourself with the knowledge to thrive in the evolving world of work.

-***For Job Seekers***
+Join us in making lifelong learning our way of life!
+[Subscribe](https://go.gov.sg/connectsfa) to our electronic mailers to receive updates on the latest upskilling resources.

-Check out the&nbsp;[My CareersFuture Portal](https://www.mycareersfuture.gov.sg/)&nbsp;to find relevant jobs based on your skills and competencies.
+**Job Seekers**

-The portal was developed by Workforce Singapore, in partnership with Government Technology Agency.
-The portal enables jobseekers to be more aware of the skills they possess and connects them to relevant jobs based on their current skills and competencies.
+Your next career move is just a few clicks away.
+Check out the [My CareersFuture Portal](https://www.mycareersfuture.gov.sg/), specifically designed to connect you to relevant job opportunities based on your unique skills and competencies.

-It also highlights jobs which are eligible for Government support through WSG’s Adapt and Grow Initiative.
-Jobseekers can also find career-related content on MyCareersFuture through the Career Toolkit, including career insights and career guidance to help facilitate their career planning process.
+This is a platform developed in partnership with Workforce Singapore (WSG) and the Government Technology Agency.

-***For physical job recruitment events in North West district, check out the upcoming events below:***
+The portal also highlights job positions eligible for Government support via WSG's Adapt and Grow Initiative.
+Access our Career Toolkit for career-related contents such as insights and guidance, supporting you every step of the way in your career planning process.

-1)&nbsp;&nbsp;&nbsp; 28 April 2023, Nee Soon Central Community Club
+**Upcoming Job Recruitment Events**

-2)&nbsp;&nbsp;&nbsp; 26 May 2023, Kampung Admiralty Community Plaza
+For job seekers who prefer face-to-face interactions, we regularly host physical recruitment events throughout the North West district.
+Be sure to mark your calendar for the following dates:

-3)&nbsp;&nbsp;&nbsp; 30 June 2023, Bukit Timah Community Club
+1)    28 July 2023, Bukit Timah Community Club

-4)&nbsp;&nbsp;&nbsp; 25 August 2023, Kampung Admiralty Community Plaza
+2)    25 August 2023, Kampung Admiralty Community Plaza

-5)&nbsp;&nbsp;&nbsp; 29 September 2023, Marsiling
+3)    27 September 2023, Marsiling

-6)&nbsp;&nbsp;&nbsp; 27 October 2023, Bukit Panjang Community Club
+4)    27 October 2023, Bukit Panjang Community Club

-7)&nbsp;&nbsp;&nbsp; 24 Nov 2023, Kampung Admiralty Community Plaza
+5)    24 Nov 2023, Kampung Admiralty Community Plaza

-8)&nbsp;&nbsp;&nbsp; 1 Dec 2023, Nee Soon East Community Club
+6)    1 Dec 2023, Nee Soon GRC

-For more information and register for the respective events, please visit this [link](https://e2i.com.sg/events/).
+For more information and to register for the respective events, please visit this [link](https://content.mycareersfuture.gov.sg/career-events/).
 Please note that the above dates and venues are subject to changes and registration will only open nearer to the event date.